Brewing: Fermentation methods

 There are three main fermentation methods, warm, cool, and wild or spontaneous.
 Fermentation may take place in open or closed vessels.
 There may be a secondary fermentation which can take place in the brewery, in the cask or in the bottle.

-Brewing yeasts are traditionally classed as "top-cropping" (or "top-fermenting") and "bottom-cropping" (or "bottom-fermenting"); the yeasts classed as top-fermenting are generally used in warm fermentations, where they ferment quickly, and the yeasts classed as bottom-fermenting are used in cooler fermentations where they ferment more slowly.
-Yeast were termed top or bottom cropping, because the yeast was collected from the top or bottom of the fermenting wort to be reused for the next brew.
+Brewing yeasts have traditionally been described as "top-fermenting" or "bottom-fermenting", and may be "top-cropped" or "bottom-cropped" according to where the yeast is collected from the fermentation vessel to be reused for the next brew.
+The yeasts classed as top-fermenting are generally used in warm fermentations, where they ferment quickly, and the yeasts classed as bottom-fermenting are used in cooler fermentations where they ferment more slowly.
 This terminology is somewhat inappropriate in the modern era; after the widespread application of brewing mycology it was discovered that the two separate collecting methods involved two different yeast species that favoured different temperature regimes, namely Saccharomyces cerevisiae in top-cropping at warmer temperatures and Saccharomyces pastorianus in bottom-cropping at cooler temperatures.
 As brewing methods changed in the 20th century, cylindro-conical fermenting vessels became the norm and the collection of yeast for both Saccharomyces species is done from the bottom of the fermenter.
 Thus the method of collection no longer implies a species association.
-There are a few remaining breweries who collect yeast in the top-cropping method, such as Samuel Smiths brewery in Yorkshire, Marstons in Staffordshire and several German hefeweizen producers.
+There are a few remaining breweries who collect yeast by top-cropping, such as Samuel Smith's in Yorkshire using Yorkshire Squares, and several German hefeweizen producers.
+Marston's Burton Union system in Burton upon Trent, a historic top-cropping method, was retired in February 2024, with one set preserved by Thornbridge.